jbellis/jamm/README.md

 The `Specification` strategy does not work correctly with `UseEmptySlotsInSupers` disabled for some classes (like direct `ByteBuffer`) that interleave fields from different classes when they should not.

+The `ContendedPaddingWidth` and `EnableContended` arguments are broken in Java 17.
+Changing the padding width has no effect and disabling @Contended
+(`-XX:-EnableContended`) has 2 bugs:
+* It does not work for contended annotation on fields
+* It does not work for the `ConcurrentHashMap` use of the class Contended annotation

+Those bugs might caused the `Unsafe` and `Specification` strategies to return wrong results when the classes are using `@Contended` and those JVM arguments are used.

 # The fine print

 ## Measurement strategies